BECOME AN ENGINEER IN SERVICE TO SOCIETY

 - Are first-generation U.S. citizens or are the first generation in their families to graduate from a four-year college.

-You can find the application for our MSE and MEng programs here.
-Please note that there is no separate application for the Pelham Scholars Program – by applying to one of our master’s programs, you will automatically be considered for the Pelham Scholars Program.
+As a graduate student: You can find the application for our MSE and MEng programs here.
+Please note that there is no separate application for the Pelham Scholars Program – by applying to one of our master’s programs for fall matriculation, you will automatically be considered for the Pelham Scholars Program.
+Again, Pelham Scholars program funding decisions are only made in the fall; students who begin in January will be considered for funding for the following fall semester.

 About the Pelham Scholars